 The goal of the nursing program is to graduate competent, employable, safe practitioners who are prepared to participate in the delivery of evidenced-based nursing care, who have the knowledge base on which to build advanced study, and who are contributing members of society.
-The curriculum prepares the student for graduation with an Associate of Science (A.S.) degree.
-The graduate of the A.S. program is eligible for licensure as a Registered Nurse (RN).
-The graduates of the Bachelor of Science (B.S.) completion program and the B.S.
+Graduates of the nursing program are eligible for licensure as a Registered Nurse (RN).
+The graduates of the B.S.
 Program are prepared for graduate study.
 Differentiated entry level competencies are used to ensure skilled practitioners.